The Doobie Brothers: Return to permanent touring

 The band has toured continuously since 1993.
 In 1995 they reunited with McDonald for a co-headlining tour with the Steve Miller Band.
 The "Dreams Come True" tour featured all three primary songwriters and singers and reflected all phases of the band's career.
 Bumpus rejoined for the 1995 tour, with McCracken replacing the absent Knudsen and Bernie Chiaravalle sitting in for McFee.

 On January 28, 1996, they performed during the Super Bowl XXX pre-game show at Sun Devil Stadium in Tempe, Arizona.

-A 1996 double live album, Rockin' Down the Highway: The Wildlife Concert, featured McDonald on three of his signature tunes.
+A 1996 live double album, Rockin' Down the Highway: The Wildlife Concert, featured McDonald on three of his signature tunes.
 McDonald was a reoccurring special guest with the group for benefits, private corporate shows and parties (such as the wedding reception of Liza Minnelli and David Gest, their former advance publicist), until returning as a permanent member in 2019.

 In mid-1996, Ockerman was replaced by keyboardist Guy Allison (ex–Moody Blues and Air Supply).
 Saxophonist Marc Russo (ex-Yellowjackets) joined in early 1998, replacing Hull.
 In 1999 the band obtained an injunction preventing a tribute band featuring former members McCracken, Bumpus and Shogren from performing under any variation of the "Doobie Brothers" name.